 Until the 1990s, it was generally accepted that only children can learn a second language to native-level, therefore courses for 50+ adults were few and far between.
 Kids, the argument went, are more receptive to new learning and particularly to languages.
 This made sense.
-Children need to learn language in order to function in society, therefore they must also find it easier to learn a second language.
+Children need to learn a language in order to function in society, therefore they must also find it easier to learn a second language.

 But when linguists started studying the data, they found that the situation was not as clear-cut as had been assumed.
 Research now suggests that while young learners have certain advantages when learning a language, the experience of maturing into adulthood gives older learners access to some tools and techniques not available to children.

-While kids are more naturally adapted to learning new things, adults use their life experience to learn.
+While kids are more naturally adapted to learning new things, adults use their life experiences to learn.
 So learning a language doesn’t necessarily get harder with age, it gets different.

 What is an adult anyway?